 Volunteer With GHA

-Because all the founders of GHA have been volunteers on other projects in Guatemala and know the satisfaction that comes from actually working on the houses, we wanted to make that option available to others.
+Because all the founders of GHA have been volunteers on other projects in Guatemala and know the satisfaction that comes from actually working on the houses, we have made that option available to others.
 It is truly a meaningful experience and a fantastic opportunity to work alongside another culture.

-The volunteer/donor will be placed on a crew with local masons and a member of the build family and in ten days or so take the project from footing to roof.
-In that time, through the sweating and joking you’ll find you have developed bonds of mutual respect with the family and crew.
+The volunteer/donor will be placed on a crew with local masons and a member of the build family.
+Through the sweating and joking you’ll find you have developed bonds of mutual respect with the family and crew.

-If you are not a mason or concrete finisher there is still plenty of unskilled labor to be done with shovels, buckets, and wheelbarrows.
-Of course if you know how to use a float or a trowel we’ll make room for you on the wall or slab.
+You needn't be experienced.
+There is plenty of unskilled labor to be done with shovels, buckets, machetes and wheelbarrows.
+Of course if you know how to use a float or a trowel we’ll make room for you on the stucco or slab.
 Nothing will be expected of you physically that you are not comfortable contributing.
 Our crews are trained to observe commonsense safety precautions when working with less experienced volunteers.
-We ask volunteers building a house to donate $500 - all of which will go to the purchase of construction materials.
-If signing on to lay a floor, we ask a donation of $200, or $100 each if more than one volunteer is working on the job.
+We ask volunteers building a house to donate $300 - all of which will go to the purchase of construction materials.
+If signing on to lay a floor, we ask a donation of $100, or $75 each if more than one volunteer is working on the job.

 GHA will help you with local accommodations while at Lake Atitlán.
 Lodging ranges from unassuming hostels to modern hotels that offer all the expected amenities at extremely reasonable rates even for Guatemala.